ksu-is/aalle113/projectroadmap.md

 10. Have someone (preferably Dr. Thomas) to over look code for any errors - NOT DONE
 11. Install code and file to my laptop - NOT DONE
 12. Commit final code to Github - NOT DONE
+Make powerpoint and add contributor(s) - IN PROGRESS: WILL ADD CONTRIBUTOR